Michaelolusanya/pam-budget-service/README.md

 ### Local

-pam-budget-service uses the H2 engine to run an embedded Postgres db in local and its pipelines.
+pam-budget-service uses the H2 engine to run an embedded  db in local environment and its pipelines.

 To view the database: